Parade State

 Z – The Commanding Officer’s Jeep

-Commanding Officers (CO) of all Artillery Regiments travel by a Jeep (light vehicle) which is identified by the alphabet ‘Z‘ painted on all its sides.
-Most other arms/ services have ‘COMMANDING OFFICER’ written in the front of the CO’s vehicle.
-Needless to say, that it is the most decked up and mechanically fit vehicle of any unit, driven by the most competent and disciplined driver.
-It carries with it an air of sacred and infallible exclusivity.
+Commanding Officers (CO) of all Artillery Regiments travel in a Jeep – a light vehicle identified by the alphabet Z painted prominently on all sides.
+Most other arms and services have COMMANDING OFFICER written on the front of the CO’s vehicle.
+Needless to say, it is the most decked-up and mechanically fit vehicle in any unit, driven by the most competent and disciplined driver.
+It carries with it an air of sacred and infallible exclusivity – an object of reverence bordering on mythology.

-Yes,” I replied “What ‘s the matter?
+Yes,” I replied.
+“What’s the matter?

 But why?”
-I queried.
+I queried, genuinely curious.

-Then let us have a get together in the evening at the Officers’ Mess.
+Then let us have a get-together in the evening at the Officers’ Mess.
 Please invite them too,” I suggested.
 The CO’s mild suggestions are invariably directions to be implicitly followed.

 My in-laws want to visit Shirdi,” he replied.